 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-Superior has an ordinance that requires pet owners to exercise proper control their animals (section 22-3), specifically prohibiting pet owners from allowing their animals to run at large on public or private property.
+Superior has an ordinance that requires pet owners to exercise proper control their animals, specifically prohibiting pet owners from allowing their animals to run at large on public or private property.
+Chapter 22, Article I, Section 22-3

 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).